jital94/gnyandhamalumni/README.md

 * defaultSortEntriesBy : default field on which entries are sorted (eg: Name)
 * orderDescending: order in which entires are sorted (true/false)
 * searchInKeys: list of fields on which search is allowed
+* paginateNumEntries: number of entries on a single page

 The rest of the fields  are self explanatory